-Every student is required to pass the Assessment and Therapy Clinical Forensic Competency Examinations (CFCE), respectively.
+Students completing the Clinical Forensic Psychology PsyD program at the Los Angeles and Irvine campus are required to complete the Assessment and Therapy Clinical Forensic Competency Examinations (CFCE), respectively.
 The aim of the Assessment CFCE is to evaluate the student’s knowledge regarding psychological testing and psychometric theory, as well as her or his ability to assess the various dimensions of human experience in an ethical, culturally sensitive, and professional manner.
 The goal of the Therapy CFCE is to examine the student’s ability to apply the theory, research, and practice of a chosen theory of intervention, as well as her or his ability to practice that theory competently and in an ethical, culturally sensitive, and professional manner.
 Ultimately, the CFCEs are both formative capstones used to measure student learning, and evaluative tools that allow the department to assess the student’s abilities as a future clinical forensic psychologist.

 The CFCE cases are presented during practicum seminar courses and scheduled by the seminar leader.
 Students formally present their CFCE cases within the spring semester of the Assessment and Therapy Practicum Seminars, respectively.
 The seminar leaders will provide additional information about specific guidelines and requirements in the course syllabus.